 Source: The American Customer Satisfaction Index (ACSI®), the only national cross-industry measure of customer satisfaction, measures the satisfaction of U.S. household consumers with the quality of products and services offered by firms with significant share in U.S. markets.
-The ACSI Travel Study 2023-2024 reflects interviews with 16,352 customers, chosen at random and contacted via email between April 2023 and March 2024.
+The ACSI Travel Study 2025 is based on 16,771 completed surveys.
+Customers were chosen at random and contacted via email between April 2024 and March 2025.